Zurihaa/ITMD361/README.md

 # ITMD361
-Class Lab and Project for Fall 2023
+Class Lab and Project for Fall Semester